In this blog

 -

-Leadership & stakeholder alignment: Unite other departments (sales, finance, operations) and external partners.
+Leadership & Stakeholder Alignment: Unite other departments (sales, finance, operations) and external partners.
 Clear decision rights keep business processes moving.

 Many supply chain manager jobs expect a bachelor's degree (often in engineering, business administration, or operations) and value a master's degree for strategy roles.
 Joining Supply Chain Management Professionals communities or working with supply chain analysts sharpens practice.